-G. C. Review Criteria
+G. Review Criteria

-The applicant shall demonstrate that the proposed use to the maximum extent possible meets both the review criteria listed below and meets as well as all other applicable provisions of this ordinance, including, but not limited to, applicable performance requirements and standards (Article 8), road standards (Article 10) and applicable appendixes.
-The Planning Board shall approve the application unless it makes written findings that one or more of the ordinance requirements se criteria have not been met:
+The applicant shall demonstrate that the proposed use meets the review criteria listed below as well as all other applicable provisions of this ordinance, including, but not limited to, applicable performance requirements and standards (Article 8), road standards (Article 10) and applicable appendices.
+The Planning Board shall approve the application unless it makes written findings that one or more of the ordinance requirements have not been met: